-Acute insomnia is short term, usually lasting a few days or sometimes weeks.
+- Acute insomnia – Acute insomnia is short term, usually lasting a few days or sometimes weeks.
 This can be in reaction to a stressful life event or a short illness, and often resolves on its own.

-Chronic insomnia is an ongoing, long term problem.
+- Chronic insomnia – Chronic insomnia is an ongoing, long term problem.
 The National Sleep Foundation states that, “Insomnia is usually considered chronic if a person has trouble falling asleep or staying asleep at least three nights per week for three months or longer.”

-This refers to problems falling asleep when you first go to bed.
+- Onset insomnia – Onset insomnia refers to problems falling asleep when you first go to bed.

-This refers to issues staying asleep.
+- Maintenance insomnia – This refers to issues staying asleep.
 Those with maintenance insomnia may wake up multiple times during the night and struggle to get back to sleep.

 You may also hear insomnia referred to as primary or secondary.
 Primary means there are no other medical reasons for the insomnia, and secondary means the insomnia comes alongside other physical or mental health conditions.